 Prototypes, delivered within nine months, convinced Inmarsat that TTP could meet the low SWaP requirements.
 Then shifting into production mode, TTP’s team built ten units in-house, worked with the client to select a manufacturer and supported that organization through its scaled delivery of several hundred units with documentation and a production test system for calibration.

 The output of this fast-paced project, a satcom terminal subsystem half the size and weight and with much higher performance than its predecessor, has proved popular with Viasat’s U.S. government division.
-Initially designed for use in unmanned aerial vehicles (UAVs), it is now part of satcom systems used on ships and in land-mobile applications.
+Initially designed for use in unmanned arial vehicles (UAVs), it is now part of satcom systems used on ships and in land-mobile applications.